 Rite Aid Corporation Investors: Please contact the Portnoy Law Firm to recover your losses; Investors have until December 19, 2022 to actively participate in the case

-/EIN News/ -- LOS ANGELES, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Rite Aid Corporation (“Rite Aid” or the “Company”) (NYSE: RAD) investors that a class action has been filed on behalf of investors.
+LOS ANGELES, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Rite Aid Corporation ("Rite Aid" or the "Company") RAD investors that a class action has been filed on behalf of investors.
 Rite Aid investors that lost money on their investment are encouraged to contact Lesley Portnoy, Esq.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.